F3real/F3real.github.io/content/eventHandersJS.md

     observer.observe(element, { attributes: true});
 ~~~

 Also, even with `MutationObserver` we can't write code that will trigger on CSS changes themselves (unless there is class being added/removed).
 Changes in CSSOM are not detectable with `MutationObserver`.
 CSS is usually fixed but `@media` queries can trigger change on width/height/orientation changes.
-Solution to this problem is to create event handler for those changes using `onchange` property of the `MediaQueryList` interface.
+The solution to this problem is to create an event handler for those changes using `onchange` property of the `MediaQueryList` interface.

 For example to react on screen width changes, we can use: